Isakovic-Arim/Isakovic-Csomany-Interfaces-2022/README.md

 * Rectangle

 ### Properties
 Abstract Declaration for the X and Y values.
+Those will be used for positioning in the terminal.

 ### Methods
 A Draw() function to Draw the shape on the screen.